 The Mosse Family keep coming up with interesting (intriguing?) combinations of grape varieties and processing styles to create winess that are totally delicious.

 The two grape varieties have been processed very differently.
-The Cabernet Franc was direct-pressed to create white juice and the Muscat is macerated before the two are joined.
+The Cabernet Franc was harvested at the end of September and then was direct-pressed to create white juice and then fermented in stainless steel tanks.
+One third of the Muscat was crushed by foot and the remaining two thirds of the Muscat was macerated for 12 days before the two were joined in old barrels for 5 months .

 The result is a delicious combination of these two quite different varieties with a pleasant 12% percent alcohol and a small amout of sulphite added.